Tsankawi: Tsankawi village

-The people of Tsankawi were not isolated - there were many villages on nearby mesas or in the canyons.
-The people traded tools, blankets, pottery, feathers, turquoise, seashells, and agricultural products - they also joined together for religious activities.
+The people of Tsankawi were not isolated.
+There were many villages on nearby mesas or in the canyons.
+The people traded tools, blankets, pottery, feathers, turquoise, seashells, and agricultural products, and they also joined together for religious activities.
 The village plaza may have been a gathering place for dancing and ceremonies.

 Since there was no metal, tools were made from local materials.
-Obsidian formed by the Jemez volcanoes was used to make arrow points, knives, and scrapers.
-Volcanic basalt was used as Manos and metates to grind seeds and corn - it was also used to enlarge the soft tuff caves and shape blocks used in building.
+Obsidian formed by the Jemez volcanoes were used to make arrow points, knives, and scrapers.
+Volcanic basalt was used as manos and metates to grind seeds and corn; it was also used to enlarge the soft tuff caves and shape blocks used in building.

-After the inhabitants left in the late 16th century, the buildings unfortunately fell into ruin - the roofs collapsed, and the walls crumbled.
+After the inhabitants left in the late 16th century, the buildings fell into ruin.
+The roofs collapsed, and the walls crumbled.
 Wind-blown materials filled the cracks and crevices so that only mounds of rubble could be seen with pieces of pottery lying on the ground.

 Tsankawi cave dwellings

-The ancient pueblo inhabitants of Tsankawi not only had a settlement on top of the mesa, but built their homes along the base of the cliffs.
-They dug caves into the soft tuff stone and extended the dwelling with walls made of talus rock mortared with mud.
+The ancient pueblo inhabitants of Tsankawi not only had a settlement on top of the mesa, but they built their homes along the base of the cliffs.
+They dug caves into the soft, tuff stone and extended the dwelling with walls made of talus rock mortared with mud.
 The roofs were made with timber and mud.
 These dwellings are called talus pueblos.
-354 talus pueblos have been documented on Tsankawi Mesa with most located at the weak boundary between the Tshirege and Otowi members of the Bandelier Tuff that forms the bedrock of the mesa.
+354 talus pueblos have been documented on Tsankawi Mesa, with most located at the boundary between the Tshirege and Otowi members of the Bandelier Tuff that forms the bedrock of the mesa.

 Since the time that the talus pueblos were inhabited, the masonry walls have collapsed.
-The only remaining evidence are caves, or cavates, carved into the cliffs and socket holes which were used to support timbers for the roof.
-Where not exposed to the elements, the caves are blackened from fires used for cooking and for heat during the winter months.
+The only remaining evidence is caves, or cavates, carved into the cliffs and socket holes which were used to support timber for the roofs.
+While they were not exposed to the elements, the caves are blackened from fires used for cooking and heat during the winter months.
 The talus pueblos were built on the south facing side of the mesas.

-During winter months the afternoon sun would warm the southern cliffs melting the snow, but the north-facing cliffs frequently had snow all winter long.
-The walls were frequently plastered with clay, perhaps for aesthetic reasons, or to help prevent the walls from crumbling.
+During the winter months, the afternoon sun would warm the southern cliffs, melting the snow.
+However, the north-facing cliffs frequently had snow all winter long.
+The walls were plastered with clay, perhaps for aesthetic reasons, or to help prevent the walls from crumbling.
 Artwork along the walls can be seen in a number of the caves in the form of pictographs carved into the rock and painting remnants where clay still sticks to the walls.